PedroPLCode/StefanCryptoTradingBot/README.md

 ### Once the bot is running, you can access the web interface to:
 - Start and Stop the Bot: Control the bot’s operation via the control panel.
 - Monitor Trading: View live data, including account balances and trade performance.
-- Adjust settings and strategy via admin panel.
+- Adjust parameters, settings and strategy via admin panel.
-- Receive Reports: Check daily performance reports sent to your email.
+- Receive Reports: Check daily logs and performance reports sent to your email.
 - Backtest your strategy and algorithms on historical data.

 ### Example Commands: